-If two operators set up a joint station with shared equipment, they may choose to enter Section A, B or D as separate stations under their own callsigns, or Section A, C or D under a single callsign.
+If two operators set up a joint station with shared equipment, they may choose to enter Section A or C as separate stations under their own callsigns, or Section B under a single callsign.
 If they enter as separate stations, they may not claim contacts with each other.